ioos/bio_data_guide/Standardizing Marine Biological Data/01-intro.Rmd

 ### ERDDAP

-[ERDDAP]("https://coastwatch.pfeg.noaa.gov/erddap/index.html") can be thought of as a data server.
+[ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap/index.html) can be thought of as a data server.
 It provides 'easier access to scientific data' by providing a consistent interface that aggregates many disparate data sources.
 It does this by providing translation services between many common file types for gridded arrarys ('net CDF' files) and tabular data (spreadsheets).
 Data access is also made easier because it unifies different types of data servers and access protocols.
-[Here]("https://github.com/HakaiInstitute/erddap-basic") is a basic erddap installation that walks you through how to load a data set.
+[Here](https://github.com/HakaiInstitute/erddap-basic) is a basic erddap installation that walks you through how to load a data set.

 ## Notes on Integrating OBIS, Darwin Core as it relates to OOS's

 ## Metadata

 OBIS uses the [GBIF EML profile](http://rs.gbif.org/schema/eml-gbif-profile/1.1/eml-gbif-profile.xsd) (version 1.1).
-In case data providers use ISO19115/ISO19139, there is a mapping available here: http://rs.gbif.org/schema/eml-gbif-profile/1.1/eml2iso19139.xsl This will be important for integrating OBIS datasets to OOS metadata profiles.
+In case data providers use ISO19115/ISO19139, there is a mapping available here: http://rs.gbif.org/schema/eml-gbif-profile/1.1/eml2iso19139.xsl This will be important for integrating OBIS datasets to other CIOOS and IOOS metadata profiles.

 ## Data QC